vega/compassql/README.md

 # CompassQL

-CompassQL is a visualization query language that powers chart recommendations in [Voyager 2](https://github.com/vega/voyager2).
+CompassQL is a visualization query language that powers chart specifications and recommendations in [Voyager 2](https://github.com/vega/voyager2).

 As described in our [vision paper](https://idl.cs.washington.edu/papers/compassql) and [Voyager 2](https://idl.cs.washington.edu/papers/voyager2) paper, a CompassQL query is a JSON object that contains the following components: